simonwisniewski/otomoto-scrapper/README.md

 ## Features

 - **Data Extraction**: Collects detailed information on vehicle listings, including make, model, year, price, and more.
-- **Data Export**: Supports exporting the collected data into CSV and PDF format.
+- **Data Export**: Supports exporting the collected data into CSV and PDF format.All exported files are saved in the directory named `reports`

 ## Getting Started